Protecting Our Freshwater

-Through our most recent EcoAction project, CARP will be working with partner organizations to help Canadians contribute to the conservation and sustainable use of Canada’s fresh water by restoring ecological services to improve freshwater quality in the Annapolis River Watershed.
+Through this EcoAction project, CARP worked with a wide variety with partner organizations and community members to help Canadians contribute to the conservation and sustainable use of Canada’s fresh water by restoring ecological services to improve freshwater quality in the Annapolis River Watershed.

 1. To engage community organizations as partners in riparian zone restoration activities at multiple sites across the

 Healthy riparian zones help to reduce the transport of sediment, bacteria and chemical pollutants into receiving waters, stabilize shoreline, and increase quantity and improve quality of habitat for native wildlife.
 Each site is unique, but common approaches include installation of livestock exclusion fencing to create permanent buffer zones, changes in mowing/maintenance practices, planting of native trees, shrubs and herbaceous plants, willow staking, and live sill construction.

 Every individual has a role to play in rest orating and conserving our freshwater resources.
 We will be launching a "Pledge to Protect" campaign, which will seek individual commitments to undertake a simple, achievable action that contributes to your project goal.
 Members of the public will be able to find us at events and markets promoting the "Pledge to Protect" campaign.
 We will follow up with participants to see how they are doing and encourage them to continue their efforts.

 2. To educate community members about the vital role that riparian ecosystems play in maintaining the healthy freshwater ecosystems in order to support long term efforts to restore and protect riparian ecosystems.